-- questions to measure customer satisfaction: - o how satisfied are you with the new network setup? - o how would you rate the ease of use when accessing resources? - o following the upgrade, how easy do you find your computer to use? - o are you able to access the files and folders you need with the updated system? - o how efficient is the performance of your updated computer? - what software (if any) would you like to see included in future updates? - o how efficient was the upgrade process for you? - questions to measure system performance: - o how would you rate the usability of your computer? - are you able to connect to all resources you require? - o how would you rate the compatibility of your software?

-- · questions to understand the customer:
+- questions to measure user satisfaction: - o how satisfied are you with the new network set-up? - o how would you rate the ease of use when accessing resources? - o following the upgrade, how easy do you find your computer to use? - o are you able to access the files and folders you need with the updated system? - o how efficient is the performance of your updated computer? - o what software (if any) would you like to see included in future updates? - o how efficient was the upgrade process for you? - questions to measure system performance: - o how would you rate the usability of your computer? - o are you able to connect to all resources you require? - o how would you rate the compatibility of your software? - questions to understand the user:

-- o what is your job role?

-- o how would you rate your technical ability?
+- o what is your job role? - o how would you rate your technical ability?

-Task 4: project summary
+Task 4: post-project review